priyankasoni3795/TReB/README.md

 -> The sample input files are provided for both homogeneous environment and heterogeneous environment.

 -> Now all the inputs are feeded to the program, it will perform the calculation as per proposed algorithm TReB and will generate the output.
-The output values given by program are Total Energy, Total Latecy and Number of Outages(if any).
+The output values given by program are Total Energy, Total Latency and Number of Outages(if any).

+# Usage

+-> For both Uniform and Random generation

+-> We have taken the number of IoT devices that vary in the range of [250, 500, 750, 1000] for both homogeneous and heterogeneous scenarios.

+-> We have set 5 Fog nodes in the fog netwrok for both homogeneous and heterogeneous scenarios.

+-> We carry out 10 test runs for every scenario.
+We have added the input file for each parameter.

+-> Important Parameters such as -

+-> Input size of task is 300 Kb U[300-600] Kb

+-> Output size of task is 10 Kb U[10-20] Kb

+-> Arduino frequency is 16MHz for local task execution.

+-> Bandwidth is 10MHz

+-> Computational demand of task is U[210,480] Mcycles which will decide the task execution.

+-> Maximum transmission power of an IoT device is  U[0.1 to 1] W

+-> Maximum transmission power of a FN  U[1 to 2] W

+-> Computational power of FN  U[0.35,0.55] W

+-> Computation rate of FN  U[6,10] GHz

+-> Deadline of a task  U[30-60] s

+-> Quota of FN  [50-500]

 # References